MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/pin-to-taskbar.md

 ##  4. Pin your app

-If the taskbar is present and pinning is allowed and your app currently isn't pinned, you might want to show a tip, in the form of a flyout with a button, to let users know that they can pin your app.
+If the taskbar is present and pinning is allowed and your app currently isn't pinned, you might want to show a subtle tip to let users know that they can pin your app.
+For example, you might show a pin icon somewhere in your UI that the user can click.

-If the user clicks your button to pin the app, you would then call the TaskbarManager.RequestPinCurrentAppAsync method.
+If the user clicks your pin suggestion UI, you would then call the [TaskbarManager.RequestPinCurrentAppAsync method](https://docs.microsoft.com/uwp/api/windows.ui.shell.taskbarmanager#Windows_UI_Shell_TaskbarManager_RequestPinCurrentAppAsync).
 This method displays a dialog that asks the user to confirm that they want your app pinned to the taskbar.

 > [!IMPORTANT]
 > This must be called from a foreground UI thread, otherwise an exception will be thrown.